fralfaro/fralfaro/README.md

 🎮 Gaming | 🏀 Basketball | 💡 Learning | 📚 Teaching

 Statistician and Teacher at Universidad Técnica Federico Santa María.
-I currently work as a Senior Data Scientist at ITAU (Bank).
+I currently work as a Senior Data Scientist at Walmart (Chile).
 I enjoy programming, learning about different topics and teaching about maths and computer.